73log4/running_manager/README.md

 ## Run data
 Each run saved in the manager will contain the following entries:
-- date (in dd.mm.yyyy foramt)
+- Date (in dd.mm.yyyy foramt)
-- kilometers
+- Kilometers
-- time (in hh:mm:ss format)
+- Time (in hh:mm:ss format)
-- location
+- Location
-- elevation (in meters)
+- Elevation (in meters)

 ## Screenshots